davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 This API runs the specified action as the impersonated Windows identity.
 Unfortunately there's no asynchronous version of the callback.

-❌ **BAD** This example tries to execute the query asynchronously but then wait for it outside of the call to RunImpersonated.
+❌ **BAD** This example tries to execute the query asynchronously, and then wait for it outside of the call to `RunImpersonated`.
 This will throw because the query might be executing outside of the impersonation context.

 ```C#
 public async Task<IEnumerable<Product>> GetDataImpersonatedAsync()